RezaMoghadam/Group-Project-Data-NYC-FHV/README.md

 ## Milestone Three
+Linear Regression Model
 ## Step One Notebook
-Training of first Model
+Training of first model
-Reviewing the Performance
+Reviewing the performance
 ## Step Two Notebook
-Major Preprocessing based on Step One model performance
+Major preprocessing based on Step One model performance
 Training on the data
 Reviewing the improvements
 Further preprocessing